Recoskie/JDasm/docs/Code.md

 <br />

-This completes the complete introduction to the x86 <a href="https://stackoverflow.com/questions/34058101/referencing-the-contents-of-a-memory-location-x86-addressing-modes/34058400#34058400">Scale index base</a> system.
+This completes the complete introduction to the x86 <a href="https://stackoverflow.com/questions/34058101/referencing-the-contents-of-a-memory-location-x86-addressing-modes/34058400#34058400" target="_blank">Scale index base</a> system.

 <br />